Boule et Bill: Impact

 Boule et Bill is among the best-selling French-language comics, with 300,000 copies for the new album by Verron in 2009.

 Film adaptations

-In 2013, a Belgian-French-Luxembourgian film was released, "Boule et Bill", based on the comics.
+In 2013, a Belgian-French-Luxembourgish film was released, "Boule et Bill (fr)", based on the comics.
 It stars Franck Dubosc as the father, Marina Foïs as the mother, and Charles Crombez as Bill.
-It received bad reviews, but was commercially successful enough to warrant a sequel "Boule et Bill 2", released in 2017.
+It was dubbed in different languages.
+The movie received bad reviews, but was commercially successful enough to warrant a sequel "Boule et Bill 2", released in 2017.

 Television adaptations

 Four animated television series based on Boule and Bill were produced: